ssilverman/QNEthernet/README.md

     qn::Ethernet.begin();
   }
   ```
-* `Ethernet.linkStatus()` unabashedly returns a `bool` and not
-  `EthernetLinkStatus`.
-There exists an `EthernetLinkStatus` enum, however, and
-  comparisons to the Boolean value will work.
 * Files that configure lwIP for our system:
   * *src/sys_arch.c*
   * _src/lwipopts.h_ &larr; Use this one for tuning (see _src/lwip/opt.h_ for